dse/magicterm/README.md

 This might actually be overkill.
 The logic might need some improvement and/or simplification.
 This *is* a work in progress.

+It takes advantage of terminal query answerbacks, which should gracefully degrade.

 This might or might not become something generic that can be widespreadly used someday.